tomatparillume/saige/docs/README.md

 To convert one-sheets to PNGs, so you can insert them in PowerPoints:

-        Put the PNGs that you want to convert in the [base]/tmp/ directory.
+        Put the PDFs that you want to convert in the [base]/tmp/ directory.

 	Open a terminal window (or a "command" window) and type:  cd [path/to/base directory] - e.g. cd Documents/Parillume/SomeDir